TaylorAckley/lazy-css/README.md

 ## Installation

-Install using Bower, `bower install lazy-css`, or grab the css or scss files from their relative directives.
-The scss can be included as a `@import` in your main scss file.
+Install by using one of the popular package managers:

+- Bower : `bower install lazy-css`
+- NPM: `npm install lazy-css`
+- Yarn: `npm install lazy-css`

+You can of course clone directly from github.

+Once downloaded, you can include the compiled css as a standard link tag:

+`<link rel="stylesheet" href="lazy-helpers.min.css">`

+via CDN:

+`<link rel="stylesheet" href="https://unpkg.com/lazy-css@0.9.0/css/lazy-helpers.css">`

+Or you can import it into a existing scss/sass file:

+`@import 'lazy-helpers';`

 ## Reference